bugracntp/Github-bot/README.md

 >This application is a scraping bot for your Github account.

 ### How it's work
-- Before the using this application go to user_info.py and enter your account informations
+- Before the using this application go to user_info.py and enter your account informations.
+- Open __init__.py file for using this application.
 - After then run the __init__.py file. choice your action.

 ### SYSTEM REQUEST